-This rough sketch shows three types of swing arm used on the bikes.
+This wonderful sketch shows three types of swingarms.
 The upper one is a SWB from 1970 to mid 73.
-The middle one shows a piece that is “welded in” to make it longer.
-The text is in error, the 74 had the weld and it was 75 and on that was “finished.”
-The bottom is a “finished” LWB swing arm.
+The middle one shows a mid 73 piece that is “welded in” to make it longer.
+The text is in error on the lowest swingarm.
+It should say, “/6 LWB ’75 ON.”

 A SWB swing arm